 Allstate Sugar Bowl Tennis

-The second annual Allstate Sugar Bowl Tennis Tournament was played from Saturday to Monday, November 11-13, 2017 at the City Park/Pepsi Tennis Center (5900 Marconi Dr.), considered to be the finest tennis facility in the state.
+The third annual Allstate Sugar Bowl Tennis Tournament was played from Saturday to Monday, November 10-12, 2018 at the City Park/Pepsi Tennis Center (5900 Marconi Dr.), considered to be the finest tennis facility in the state.
 Sugar Bowl junior tennis returned in 2016 after a hiatus of nearly two decades.
 The event, sanctioned by the United State Tennis Association, draws top players, 12 to 18 years old, from around the nine states of the Southern Section.
 New Orleans City Park will run the tournament with the support of the Louisiana Tennis Association.

 The Allstate Sugar Bowl Tennis Tournament featured both singles and doubles draws (for boys and girls) with 32 competitors in each bracket for nearly 1,500 competitors taking part in the elite-level tournament.
 The nine-state Southern region is the largest of the USTA’s 17 sections, said Louisiana Tennis Association Director Robert Worley.
 The top 56 boys and girls players in the section may apply to play in the Sugar Bowl tournament, though the draws in each grouping were limited to the top 32-ranked applicants to ensure the highest quality competition possible throughout the brackets.